adzfaulkner/elucidat-php-code-test/README.md

 still works correctly.
 However, do not alter the `Item` class or `items` property as those belong to the goblin in the corner who will insta-rage you as he doesn't believe in shared code ownership (you can make the `nextDay` method and `items` property static if you like, we'll cover for you).

 Just for clarification, an item can never have its Quality increase above 50, however "Sulfuras" is a legendary item and as such its Quality is 80 and it never alters.

+## Result of test

+* Introduced a dockerfile as I prefer a clean host i.e. I do not have PHP installed on my machine.
+Simply execute the following:
+`docker-compose build app && docker-compose run app composer install && ./vendor/bin/kahlan`
+* Main efforts were introducing factories, a bridge/wrapper for the untouchable Item class (I wanted to add accessors) & refactors to the GlidedRose class to make it more readable.
+* Otherwise noticed that there isn't a code check on Quality > 50 business rule?
+I assume this was intentional but I missed it.
+This needs adding to all handlers other than Sulfuras and necessary tests added.
+* Other todo's are:
+  * to add more isoltaed tests on the new files introduced & more test cases on code that is missing test coverage
+  * iterate on the GildedRose design and add some handlers to be executed on chain
+  * Introduce a DI container (albeit this adds overhead)
+  * More highlighted as docblocks in code